 In addition to the above criteria, preference will be given to high-impact projects that align with the three broad HAI research areas:

 - Intelligence — research that aims to develop novel technologies inspired by the depth and versatility of human intelligence.
 Potential topics may include AI inspired by neuroscience, cognitive science, and psychology; novel unsupervised, semi-supervised, self-supervised, and supervised learning methods for diverse data types; knowledge and semantics.

 - Augment Human Capabilities — research that aims to design and create AI technologies that augment humans rather than replace them.
 Potential topics/domains may include AI and human-computer interaction; health, medicine, and wellness; robotics and automation; sustainability and climate change; education, law.

 - Human Impact — research that aims to understand and guide the global societal impact of AI technologies for the greater good.
 Potential topics may include the impact of AI on economics, society, government, law, ethics, philosophy, policy, and other related areas of the social sciences and humanities.
 This may include race, ethnicity, and gender studies; interpretable, trustworthy, and fair AI; the intellectual and conceptual foundations of AI, its history, and its cultural impact.

-Proposals are due on June 23, 2021 at 11:59pm PST.
-Proposals will go through a scientific review and an ethics review.
-Award recipients will be notified in September.
+Proposals are due on August 15, 2022 at 11:59pm PST.
+Proposals will go through a review committee and an ethics and society review.
+Award recipients will be notified by early November.
 Please submit using the Apply button on this webpage.